auth-global/self-documenting-cryptography/README.md

 This type of hedging is a major design theme in the G3P.
 Yes, my conjectures are shooting into the dark, but the point is that I'm not hunting grues, and my target might actually be quite large.
 Rather the G3P is placing design bets on techniques and tweaks that have little to no downside risk, and are reasonably likely to pay off big.

 Moreover, I'm not shooting into the dark once, but twice, hedging the cryptoacoustic properties of the G3P between PHKDF and bcrypt.
 If the _minimum obscuration overhead_ of either SHA256 or blowfish's expensive key expansion functions turns out to be impractically low, the G3P still has the other function family to pin its cryptoacoustic hopes on.
-The ultimate success of these two attempts at a secure cryptoacoustic construction are not likely entirely independent of each other, but they certainly are not repeating the exact same attempt.
+The ultimate success of these two attempts at a secure cryptoacoustic construction are not likely entirely independent of each other, but they certainly are not repeating the exact same attempt twice.

 Though qualitatively describing the similarities and differences between the cryptoacoustic properties of PHKDF and bcrypt can be a useful exercise, a quantitative comparison would almost certainly require a theoretical basis for cryptoacoustics.
 At that point we definitely need a light to keep the grues away.